1. Language and Speakers

 2.4.3.2 Word Initial Vowels

-irralu, ‘pull’ (Velichova-Rebelos, 2005).
+irralu-, ‘pull’ (Velichova-Rebelos, 2005)

 2.4.3.3 Word Final Vowels

-majilpa, ‘person’ (Thieberger, 2017).
+matjilpa, ‘person’ (Thieberger, 2017).

 kuri, ‘betrothed’ (Thieberger, 2017).

-kurturtu, ‘heart’ (Velichova-Rebelos, 2005).
+kurturtu, ‘heart’ (Velichova-Rebelos, 2005)

 Word-final vowels from 200 morphemes.

-Overall, vowel-final occurs much more frequently than consonant-final (89% compared to 11%).
+Overall, vowel-final occurs with a higher frequency than consonant-final (83.50% compared to 16.50%%).

 2.4.4 Stress and Intonation